DyBBT: Dynamic Balance via Bandit-inspired Targeting for Dialog Policy with Cognitive Dual-Systems: Introduction

-In summary, our work makes the following contributions: (1) Formalization of TODS exploration challenge via a structured cognitive state space $\mathcal{C}$ (Section~\ref{sec:theoretical_foundation}).
-(2) Proposal of DyBBT, a novel framework with bandit inspired meta-controller to dynamically balance between fast System 1 and deliberate System 2 reasoning (Section~\ref{sec:system_arch}).
-(3) Demonstration of state-of-the-art (SOTA) performance and human aligned decisions through extensive experiments (Section~\ref{sec:expriment}).
+In summary, our contributions are: (1) Formalizing the TODS exploration challenge via a structured cognitive state space $\mathcal{C}$ (Sec.~\ref{sec:theoretical_foundation}); (2) Proposing DyBBT, a novel framework with a meta-controller to dynamically balance between fast and slow reasoning (Sec.~\ref{sec:system_arch}); (3) Demonstrating SOTA performance and human-aligned decisions through extensive experiments (Sec.~\ref{sec:expriment}).